Anti-symplectic involution and Floer cohomology: Applications

 Now consider a component $\Sigma_a$ of Type I-2.
 We say an interior special point of $\Sigma_a$ is {\it inward} if it is contained in the connected component of the closure of $\Sigma_0 \setminus \Sigma_a$ that contains the unique Type I-1 component.
 Otherwise it is called {\it outward}.
 (An inward interior special point must necessarily be a singular point.)

-\begin{defn} An admissible system of circles of Type I for $((\Sigma,(z_0,z_1,z_2)),v)$ is an assignment of a circle to each of the irreducible components $\Sigma_a$ of Type I, such that the following holds: \begin{enumerate} \item If $\Sigma_a$ is Type I-1, $C_a$ contains all the three interior special points. \item Let $\Sigma_a$ is Type I-2.
-We require that $C_a$ contains the outward interior special point and the domain bounding $C_a$ contains the inward one. \item Denote by $\Sigma_{a_0}$ the unique irreducible component of Type I-1 and let $C$ be the maximal connected union of $C_a$'s containing $C_{a_0}$.
+Note that each Type I-2 component contains a unique inward interior marked point and a unique outward interior marked point. \begin{defn} An {\it admissible system of circles of Type I} for $((\Sigma,(z_0,z_1,z_2)),v)$ is an assignment of $C_a$, which is a circle or an empty set (which may occur in the case (2) below, see Example \ref{example} (2)), to each irreducible component $\Sigma_a$ of Type I, such that the following holds: \begin{enumerate} \item If $\Sigma_a$ is Type I-1, $C_a$ contains all the three interior special points. \item Let $\Sigma_a$ be Type I-2.
+If $C_a$ is not empty, we require the following two conditions. \begin{itemize} \item $C_a$ contains the outward interior special point. \item The inward interior special point lies on the disc $D_a^+$, namely either on $C_a$ or $\text{\rm Int }D_a^+$.
+If the inward interior special point $p$ lies on $C_a$, the circle $C_{a'}$ on the adjacent component $\Sigma_{a'}$ contains $p$.
+Here $\Sigma_{a'}$ meets $\Sigma_a$ at the node $p$. \end{itemize} \item Denote by $\Sigma_{a_0}$ the unique irreducible component of Type I-1 and let $C$ be the maximal connected union of $C_a$'s containing $C_{a_0}$.
 If $C$ contains all $z_i$, we require the orientation of $C$ to respect the cyclic order of $(z_0,z_1,z_2)$.
-If some $z_i$ is not on $C$, we instead consider the following point $z_i'$ on $C$ described below and ask the orientation of $C$ respects the cyclic order of $(z_0',z_1',z_2')$: There exists a unique irreducible component $\Sigma_{a}$ such that $C$ is contained in a connected component of the closure of $\Sigma_0 \setminus \Sigma_{a}$, $z_i$ is contained in the other connected component, and that $C$ intersects $\Sigma_a$ (at the inward interior special point of $\Sigma_a$).
-Then the point $z_i'$ is this inward interior special point of $\Sigma_a$.
+If some $z_i$ is not on $C$, we instead consider the following point $z_i'$ on $C$ described below and require that the orientation of $C$ respects the cyclic order of $(z_0',z_1',z_2')$: There exists a unique irreducible component $\Sigma_{a}$ such that $C$ is contained in a connected component of the closure of $\Sigma_0 \setminus \Sigma_{a}$, $z_i$ is contained in the other connected component or $\Sigma_a$, and that $C$ intersects $\Sigma_a$ (at the inward interior special point of $\Sigma_a$).
+Then the point $z_i'$ is this inward interior special point of $\Sigma_a$. \end{enumerate} \end{defn} \begin{exm} (1) Let us consider the admissible system of circles as in Figure 1 below.
+The left sphere is of Type I-2 and the right sphere is of Type I-1.
+The circle in the right sphere is $C$ in Definition \ref{def:circlesystemI} (3).